DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 - DSU photo shoot next Tuesday, loots of rules.
   - What should we record?
 Stuff that looks cool.
 - Think of fun things to do sound design with that look cool
-- Record Foley for a Quiet Place
-  - Focus on outdoor SFX or Ambiences
 - **Demo the Zoom recorders**
 - Recording, compression, limiting, bitrate/samplerate, loading files onto computer
   - [E\_H4n\_Pro.pdf](https://www.zoom.co.jp/sites/default/files/products/downloads/pdfs/E_H4n_Pro.pdf)